dantesolis/100DaysOfCode2019/README.md

   **_Note_:** The Course content got updated and I "lost" all previously watched tracks. 😢 Don't know if to be upset or excited 🤔.
 Could I be both ? 😀 Previously started **Section 5** got bumped to **Section 7** on this new edition.
 Will most probably continue to **Section 7** and then move backwards.

 - Worked on a friend's site/business.
-  - [x] Finished Business Card on Sketch.
+  - [x] Worked on Business Card on Sketch.

 **Thoughts:** None